ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 - Identifier: The name of the desired ALTO entity domain.

 - Entity Address Encoding: The procedure for encoding the address of an entity of the registered type as an EntityAddr (see [](#entity-addrs)).
 If corresponding entity addresses of an entity domain match a known `network` address type, the Entity Address Encoding of this domain identifier MUST include both Address Encoding and Prefix Encoding of the same identifier registered in the ALTO Address Type Registry [](#RFC7285).
 For the purpose of defining properties, an individual entity address and the corresponding full-length prefix MUST be considered aliases for the same entity.

 - Hierarchy: If the entities form a hierarchy, the procedure for determining that hierarchy.

 - Inheritance: If entities can inherit property values from other entities, the procedure for determining that inheritance.

+- Mapping to ALTO Address Type: A boolean value to indicate if the entity domain can be mapped to the ALTO address type with the same identifier.

 - Security Considerations: In some usage scenarios, entity addresses carried in ALTO Protocol messages may reveal information about an ALTO client or an ALTO service provider.
 Applications and ALTO service providers using addresses of the registered type should be made aware of how (or if) the addressing scheme relates to private information and network proximity.

 This specification requests registration of the identifiers `ipv4`, `ipv6` and `pid`, as shown in [](#TableDomainNames).